TerisaManuel/Tech-Background/02-projects/README.md

 <summary>👇 Want to know the story behind this app?</summary>
 <br>

+**How I built it:**
+I used AI-assisted tools to bring my idea to life — describing what I wanted, problem-solving my way through it, and figuring things out as I went.
+That is exactly how I approach IT support too.

 **Why I built it:**
-Homeift was built for people who enjoy working out at home or are just getting started with exercise and want a comfortable, accessible way to do it.
-Whether you are a beginner finding your feet or someone who prefers training on their own terms, Homeift meets you where you are.
+For people who enjoy working out at home or are just getting into exercise and want an easy, accessible way to do it.
+Homeift meets you where you are.

 **What makes it different:**
-The app generates custom workouts based on your goal, available equipment, time, and fitness level.
-It also includes a live coach feature to guide you through each exercise with correct technique — so you are not just working out, you are working out properly.
+It generates custom workouts based on your goal, equipment, time, and fitness level — and includes a live coach to guide you through each exercise with correct technique.

 **Why this matters:**
-This wasn't a school assignment.
 I had a real problem, I designed a real solution, and I built it.
-That is exactly the kind of thinking I bring to IT support — identify the problem, find the fix, make it work.
+That is the kind of thinking I bring to everything I do.

 </details>